etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

    * protobuf (https://github.com/google/protobuf/blob/master/src/README.md)
    * grpc (https://github.com/grpc/grpc/blob/release-0_14/INSTALL.md)

+## Updates from etcdv2 cpp client to etcdv3 cpp client
+See "handling directory nodes" section

 ## compiling .proto
-Proto files are stored iin /proto.
+Proto files are stored in /proto.
+The proto files defined the interface of etcdv3.
 You can compile it like this(if you are running this command inside /proto folder)
 $ protoc -I . --grpc_out=. --plugin=protoc-gen-grpc=`which grpc_cpp_plugin` ./rpc.proto
 $ protoc -I . --cpp_out=. ./*.proto